jvde-github/AIS-catcher-for-Android/README.md

 The maximum time for the receiver is set to two minutes for this reason.

-## Latest news: Android version available [here](https://drive.google.com/file/d/1HDm39szX_kF-Bg6KKruabFoWmzveji0w/view?usp=sharing)
+## Latest news: Android version available as [APK](https://drive.google.com/file/d/1HDm39szX_kF-Bg6KKruabFoWmzveji0w/view?usp=sharing)

 Feedback is very much appreciated by mailing [me](mailto:jvde.github@gmail.com) or sharing in the Issue section.
+If you have any prior version, I suggest to remove this first.

 For a video of a field test of an early version [see YouTube](https://www.youtube.com/shorts/1ArB7GL_yV8).